Alabama vs Maryland Players to Watch - Second Round

 Maryland Players to Watch

-Reese is No. 1 on the Terrapins in rebounding (7.3 per game), and posts 11.4 points and 1 assists.
-He also delivers 0.8 steals and 1.2 blocked shots.
+Reese tops the Terrapins in rebounding (7.3 per game), and averages 11.4 points and 1 assists.
+He also posts 0.8 steals and 1.2 blocked shots.

+Donta Scott gets the Terrapins 11.5 points, 6 rebounds and 1.6 assists per game.
+He also puts up 0.7 steals and 0.8 blocked shots.

-The Terrapins get 11.5 points, 6 rebounds and 1.6 assists per game from Donta Scott.
+The Terrapins get 7.4 points, 1.9 rebounds and 1.1 assists per game from Don Carey.

 Alabama Top Performers (Last 10 Games)